-Take on a charity challenge and help support our vital work to stop UK hunger.
+Take on a charity challenge and help support our vital work to end hunger and poverty in the UK.

 From bake sales to runs and bike rides to tea parties, there’s something that you can take part in that will help fund the vital role we play in supporting people who are struggling with hunger in the UK.